No military force on Greenland but Trump’s biggest threat came in what he didn’t say

 No military force on Greenland but Trump’s biggest threat came in what he didn’t say at Davos

-Trump has backed away from using force against Greeland but that doesn’t leave Europe any safer, writes world affairs editor Sam Kiley
+Trump has backed away from using force against Greenland but that doesn’t leave Europe any safer, writes world affairs editor Sam Kiley

-Donald Trump both settled nerve but left the Alpine air in Davos heavy with threat.
-Promising he would not use force to annex Greenland, he went on to warn that if he didn’t get hold of the vast island of ice “we will remember”.
+Donald Trump both settled nerves but left the Alpine air in Davos heavy with threat.
+Promising he would not use force to annex Greenland, he went on to warn that if he didn’t get hold of the vast island of ice, “we will remember”.

 Did this amount to “give me Greenland or I’ll back Russia in Ukraine completely”?